yenhtran/CreditCardValidator/README.md

 ## An overview of my design decisions

-The program is designed to be Object Oriented by implementing both a CreditCard and CardValidator classes.
-The CreditCard class is responsible for creation, charging, crediting, and checking credit limits.
-With the CardValidator class, it's main functionality is to check for valid card numbers, specifically the Luhn 10 Algorithm.
+The program is designed to be Object Oriented by implementing both CreditCard and CardValidator classes.
+The CreditCard class is responsible for creation of new credit cards, charging, crediting, and checking credit limits.
+With the CardValidator class, its main functionality is to check for valid card numbers- specifically the Luhn 10 Algorithm.
 Other components of the program include a credit card processor that processes transactions and generates the summary, with the the program kicking off with the index.js file.

 ## Why I picked JavaScript as my programming language